aws/rolesanywhere-credential-helper/README.md

 ### Dependencies

-In order to build the source code, you will need to install git, a C compiler, make, and golang.
+In order to build the source code, you will need to install git, gcc, make, and golang.

 #### Linux